-After the authentication phase, a secure tunnel even without WEP encryption has been set up, in which the access point is connected in the next step.
+After the authentication phase, a secure tunnel even without encryption has been set up, in which the access point is connected in the next step.
 For this, the RADIUS server sends the so-called 'Master Secret', a session key calculated during the negotiation, to the access point.
 The LAN behind the access point is considered secure in this scenario, so that this transmission can be performed in clear text.

-With this session key, the access point now takes over the tunnel and can use it to provide the actual WEP key to the client.
-Depending on the capabilities of the access point hardware, this can be a true session key (that is, a WEP key which will only be used for data packets between the access point and precisely this client), or a so-called group key, which the access point will use for communication with multiple clients.
-Classical WEP hardware can usually handle only group keys, these being the four mentioned in the chapter on WEP.
+With this session key, the access point now takes over the tunnel and can use it to provide the actual key to the client.
+Depending on the capabilities of the access point hardware, this can be a true session key, i.e. a key which will only be used for data packets between the access point and precisely this client.
+Older WEP uses a hardware group key, which the access point will use for communication with multiple clients.

-The particular advantage of this procedure is that the access point can regularly change the WEP key over the EAP tunnel, that is, it can perform a so-called rekeying.
-In this way, WEP keys can be replaced by new ones long before they run the risk of being cracked due to IV collisions.
-A common 'use time' for such WEP keys might be 5 minutes.
+The particular advantage of this procedure is that the access point can regularly change the key over the EAP tunnel, that is, it can perform a so-called rekeying.
+In this way, keys can be replaced by new ones long before they run the risk of being cracked due to IV collisions.
+A common 'use time' for such keys might be 5 minutes.